Daisy-butter/CV_1/LAB1/README.md

 ## Troubleshooting 🛠️

 We all know that sometimes things don't go as planned.
 If you hit a roadblock, don't sweat it — mistakes are just opportunities to learn!
 Feel free to reach out to us at **22307140084@m.fudan.edu.cn**, and we'll get back to you faster than a GPU can train a model.
+If you have any idea about the attention mechanism, welcome to communicate with us as well!

 ---